Tinberg/Project-exame2/README.md

 VENUE DETAILS COMPONENT

-- I kept image-related code here for simplicity( and bcs its only used here ), but if the page grows i would move it to a separate component for readability.
+- I kept image-related code (and modal) here for simplicity( and bcs its only used here ), but if the page grows i would move it to a separate component for readability.
 - this file also contain a lot of code, so i could made smaller components inside venueDetails forlder, but i kept it in this file with comments.